Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Things To Do In Sigiriya

 Visit Lion (Sigiriya) Rock.
 Lion Rock is one of Sri Lanka’s UNESCO World Heritage sites.
 It was once a fortress and home to Sri Lanka’s King.
-It has a deep historical significance along with beautiful views from the top but there’s a hefty $30 entrance fee.
+It has a deep historical significance along with beautiful views from the top, but there’s a hefty $30 entrance fee.

 Hike Pidurangala Rock.
 Pidurangala has the most beautiful views overlooking Lion Rock.
-It’s a scenic hike to the top and more affordable if you’re traveling Sri Lanka on a budget.
+It’s a scenic hike to the top and more affordable if you’re traveling to Sri Lanka on a budget.

 Take a day trip to Anuradhapura.
 This is a historical site, home to ruins of an ancient city.
-Anuradhapura is 73 km from Sigiriya and can be done in a day trip if you make use of a private van.
+Anuradhapura is 73 km from Sigiriya and can be done on a day trip if you make use of a private van.

 Explore Polonnaruwa.
 Polonnaruwa is yet another UNESCO World Heritage Site and one of the second oldest kingdoms of Sri Lanka.
 Just 56 km from Sigiriya, Polonnaruwa is best explored by bicycle.

 Support Sri Lanka cricket.
-Cricket is a craze in Sri Lanka and international tests are often played in Dambulla, which is a short drive from Sigiriya.
-We watched the Sri Lanka Vs England game and it was such an awesome vibe!
+Cricket is a craze in Sri Lanka, and international tests are often played in Dambulla, which is a short drive from Sigiriya.
+We watched the Sri Lanka vs. England game, and it was such an awesome vibe!

 Where to stay in Sigiriya